-The goals and objectives of the Orthognathic Surgery Seminar are: 1) To provide residents with a comprehensive didactic experience in the diagnosis and combined surgical-orthognathic management of patients with cranio-maxillofacial and cleft deformities, 2) to provide an interactive environment for members of the Departments of Oral and Maxillofacial Surgery and Orthodontics to discuss and formulate treatment plans for actual clinical cases and 3) to provide an interactive environment for members of the Department of OMS and Orthodontics to audit the results of combined cases.
+The goals and objectives of the Orthognathic Surgery Seminar are: 1) To provide residents with a comprehensive didactic experience in the diagnosis and combined surgical-orthognathic management of patients with cranio-maxillofacial and cleft deformities, 2) to provide an interactive environment for members of the Departments of Oral and Maxillofacial Surgery and Orthodontics to discuss and formulate treatment plans for actual clinical cases and 3) to provide an interactive environment of OMS and Orthodontics to audit the results of combined cases.

-OMS SEMINAR
+2. OMS SEMINAR